 - In The Sandman miniseries Death: The High Cost of Living, a young woman, in order to drive home the point that "ennui" is no reason to commit suicide, tells the story of a "friend" who was repeatedly molested by her father and his buddies the mayor and chief of police, so there was no one in her small town she could turn to.
 She attempted suicide by slicing up her arms, but survived and was glad that she did.
 When asked what happened to her in the end, she says "I expect she came out to the big city" (the miniseries takes place in New York).
 Furthermore, she's wearing long gloves...hint, hint.

-- In the Bleach fanfic The World In Black And White Ichigo, who is a Vasto Lorde class Hollow here, talk to the Grand Fisher is a subtle version of this.
+- In the Bleach fanfic The World In Black And White Ichigo's, who is a Vasto Lorde class Hollow here, talk to the Grand Fisher is a subtle version of this.

 Ichigo: You know, about six years ago, there was a kid and his mother.
 You ate her, I guess, but you left the boy.

-- In Return to Prince Manor Baba Yaga told Snape and his fiancee a story about three sisters who were Light, Dark and Neutral.
-The first was Titania, Queen of the Summer Court; the second was Maeve, Queen of the Winter Court; and the third was, of course, Baba Yaga herself.
+- In Return to Prince Manor Baba Yaga tells the story of three sisters who were Light, Dark and Neutral.
+The first was Titania, Queen of the Summer Court; the second was Maeve, Queen of the Winter Court; and the third was Baba Yaga herself.

 - Balto begins with a grandmother telling her granddaughter the story of Balto and how he saved all of Nome to help a little girl who cared about him.
 At the end of the story, Rosie, the girl Balto saved, tells him she'd be lost without him.
 At the end of the film, the grandmother turns to the statue of Balto and quotes Rosie, the granddaughter calling to her as 'Grandma Rosie', revealing she was Rosie from the story.